 Your child's success in school greatly depends upon your involvement and concern.
 Parents and teachers need to establish a cooperative relationship that is favorable to a child's progress.
 At school conferences, teachers and parents may review the child's learning experiences, and explore ways to improve them.
 Conferences may be initiated by teachers and/or parents.
 If you desire a conference, please call our office at 487-5385 and the secretaries will assist you.
-Conferences are best arranged during the teacher's planning or after school.
+Conferences are best arranged before or after school hours.